tuvalroz/hw2-video/README.md

 ### Grading process:
 1. Clone your submitted repo.
 2. Run the starter scripts.
-3. Perfomance test against a large database from hw1.
+3. Perfomance test against a large, no video database from hw1.
 4. Manually test the video feature and any extra features.

 ### Getting started-